St Helena and Cape Town

 Days 4 - 7: Life on board the Royal Mail Ship is a real experience, especially if you get involved in the deck games, the quizzes and the other pastimes which are interspersed by regular intervals of feeding!
 With a maximum of 130 passengers, the ship is small and intimate and you will soon make new friends and hear interesting stories of life on St Helena.

-Day 8: Our arrival time in Jamestown is a moveable feast and so we don't have anything particular planned for the day - it's likely that we'll not get there until late afternoon.
-When we arrive we'll find half the island will waiting to meet the ship - it's a wonderful atmosphere.
-Having gone through security, we pick up any bags which have been unloaded and give them to our driver, and then stroll up St Helena's main street to the Consulate Hotel* which will be our base for the next week.
-The rest of our luggage will find us in due course!
+Day 8: Our arrival time in Jamestown is a moveable feast and so we don't have anything particular planned for the day – it's likely that we'll not get there until late afternoon.
+When we arrive we'll find half the island will be waiting to meet the ship – it's a wonderful atmosphere.
+Among the people waiting to meet us will be our hosts from the Blue Lantern Hotel who will take the luggage up the road leaving us to stroll up – just a 5 minute walk.

 Days 9 - 15: The order of our day by day itineraries varies according to the weather and the availability of local experts and so we don't put it down on paper.
 However, during our stay on the island the following activities will be included: